plgd-dev/doc/content/en/docs/features/jetstream.md

 - `ownerID` is the owner of the device.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, value of JWT ownerClaim)`.
 - `deviceID` is the UUID of the device.
 - `resourceID` is the unique identifier of resource over the whole hub.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, deviceID+href)`, where the `href` is a resource path. (eg "/oic/d").
-- `resourceHrefID` is the identifier of resource href.
-It is calculated as `uuid.NewV5(uuid.NamespaceURL, resourceHref)`.
-For multiple hrefs of the same resource, the same `resourceHrefID` is used.
 - `resourceTypeID` is the identifier of the resource type.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, resourceType)`.
-For multiple resource types, the same `resourceTypeID` is used.

 ### Device events